 THE TIMES OF THE SITTINGS MAY CHANGE ACCORDING TO PREFERENCES.
 PLEASE CHECK WITH ME IF YOU ARE PLANNING TO COME FOR THE FIRST TIME.

 According to interest, there will be some full day ‘Zazenkai’s’: a more intensive period of meditation with a talk about Zen and an opportunity to ask questions and talk with each other.

 I also offer short courses on a one-to-one basis if you would like to experience/learn about meditation and zen practise privately.

 In keeping with spiritual custom, I do not wish to make any charge for the daily meditation practise.
 In order to help the centre grow and to keep it running, donations of any amount will be gratefully received.

 Also see guide services

-Yoga Classes are in the afternoon @ 4pm Monday - Saturday
+Yoga Classes with Sivan are in the afternoon @ 4pm Monday – Saturday.

 Early in this century a Japanese Zen master who lived in a temple in the country had as his pupil the wife of the greengrocer of near-by village.
 Among his other pupils was a Cabinet Minister, who used to visit him once a week to sit in meditation for two hours then have an interview.
 A newspaper sent a reporter to visit teacher, and the pressman remarked, ‘Why do you waste your in a remote place like this?
 Wouldn’t it be better to come near the capital?
 Then instead of the greengrocer’s wife, you could have more pupils like the Cabinet Minister.’